34th Tank Division (Soviet Union): 16th Tank Brigade

 On 23 February 1945 soldiers took the oath.

 On February 26, as the 2nd Army redeployed, the brigade was ordered to move to the Kryza area in Western Pomerania.
 It was transported by rail, unloaded at the station Paczkowo and deployed in the Siedlisk area.
 Then it regrouped to march Sagittarius Krajenskie route by Wielen and Drezdenko.
-March 20 was ordered to march toward Wroclaw.
+March 20 was ordered to march toward Wrocław.
 It departed March 29 from the station at Stare Kurowo to Oleśniczki.
-On April 5 the brigade, along with the entire Second Army became part of the outer blockading force around Wroclaw.
+On April 5 the brigade, along with the entire Second Army became part of the outer blockading force around Wrocław.

 That day, the brigade had 1,312 soldiers, including 250 officers, 559 NCOs and 503 ranking soldiers.
 Brigade equipment included 438 rifles and 528 pistols, 22 hand machine guns, four heavy machine guns, 9 antiaircraft machine guns, four 76.2 mm guns, 18 rifle, 83 vehicles and 65 T-34/85 tanks.

 In preparation for the Berlin offensive the brigade was moved to the Neisse forest area.
 Staff officers made a reconnaissance of the brigade's approach routes and probable future enemy counterattack directions in the Rothenburg area.
 On April 15, in accordance with orders from the Second Army, the brigade marched out of its starting positions.
 After breaking through the Neisse, on the morning on April 17 the brigade reached the eastern shore of the river Weisser Schöps (Bely Šepc) and then it forced the region Uhsmannsdorf Spreehammer Nieder.
 On April 19 Klitten and Nieder Prauske fell in succession and the brigade reached the river Spree in the evening.
 It forced the river on 21 April, taking Lieske and Neudorf.
 On April 22 the brigade suffered huge losses in men and equipment.
 It took up defensive positions in the Klitten region.
 May 1 concentrated in the region of thick Ostfeld (Mortka), and the next day in Friedersdorf, where it regrouped from 1 to 4 May, rebuilding combat capability.